JamesNK/BookOfDotNetOSS/docs/strong-naming.md

 3. The assembly can be stored in the Global Assembly Cache (GAC)
 4. The assembly can be used by plug-in architectures that require strong naming

+One important aspect of strong naming is it is viral: a strong named assembly can only reference other strong named assemblies.
+If your library is not strong named then developers who are building an application or library that needs strong naming are excluded from using it.

 ## What should I do?

 Applications don't need to strong name most of the time, but strong naming is recommended for .NET OSS libraries.
-Strong-naming a library's assembly ensures that most people can use it, and .NET Core removes the main problem with strong-naming.
+Strong-naming a library's assembly ensures that the most people can use it, and .NET Core removes the main problem with strong-naming.

 **✔️ CONSIDER** strong-naming your library's assemblies.